Festive Closure Information

 Wendy Meadows

-Wendy is the lecturer for Early Years Primary education and Childhood Studies.
+Wendy is a lecturer for undergraduate Early Childhood Studies programmes.
 Wendy’s career began as a teaching assistant but was inspired to get her a degree in Early Years and then PGCE to become a teacher.

 Wendy teaches modules such as Understanding and supporting Special Education Needs and Disabilities, Professional Practice, Academic Practice, Welfare and Safeguarding and Child Development.